serkankas/Django_JWT_Application/README.md

 |Option|Usage
 |---|---
 | Log In/Out |Either Log in or Out with option 1.
 The credential is given at below, credential section.
+| Get Token | Initially, when you logged in the tokens are not captured.
+However, after logged in.
+You press this option to set your tokens.
+| Refresh Token | The JWT works with two different token section.
+Access and Refresh token.
+If the tokens need refresh, you can press this option.
+| Create User| This application can be perform in either editor or admin users.
+If passwords are not matching, that has been controlled in the backend.
+| Delete User| This application can be perform with only admin user.
+In backend, we can delete user by its username.
+Since it has to be unique anyway.
+| Change user Group | When we create user, it's automatically setted as normaluser.
+You can change to editor using this section.
+This application can be perform with both editor and admin.
+But not with normal user.
 | Call API | This API doesn't require authentication.
 Just to check if you're able to call the api from backend.
 | Call API with Authentication | This is an API controlled if it's authenticated or not.
 You may got 401 Unauthorized application or 500/404 depends on your backend works or not.
-| Refresh Token | The JWT works with two different token section.
-Access and Refresh token.
-If the tokens need refresh, you can press this option.
-| Get Token | Initially, when you logged in the tokens are not captured.
-However, after logged in.
-You press this option to set your tokens.
-To make access the option 3 and 4
 | Call API with Permission | This API called and it's gives 200 if either admin or editor user.
 Normal user cannot perform, which will return 401
 | Exit | Closes the program.